Welcome to the Kent County Democratic Central Committee.

 Pam White serves as Chair of the Kent County Democratic Central Committee.

 Raised in a politically and socially active family, she has long been involved in local politics, serving on working committees on local issues, and as Election Supervisor for the town of University Park, Maryland.
-Pam moved to Kent County in 2013 after a career at the University of Maryland, College Park.
+Pam moved to Kent County in 2013 after retiring from the University of Maryland, College Park.
 She was drawn to the quiet beauty and waters of Kent County as well as the vigorous art and cultural energy in Chestertown.
 She appreciates the smaller scale of Kent County.
 Here, local issues are close to everyone and actions may bring a greater and more immediate impact to the community.
-She currently serves as President of the Board of Chestertown RiverArts.
+She currently serves as President of the Board of Chestertown RiverArts and is a member of the Chestertown Public Arts Committee.

 John Carroll serves as Vice Chair.
 Bio to come